 READ ALSO: Must-Try Sri Lankan Food and Fruits

 Rambutan is too sweet and juicy small hairy fruit.
 January is the season of this delicious fruit in Bali.
 The sweet taste of red colored Rambutan is just like Lychee.
-I couldn’t try in Bali but loved to taste for the first time in Malaysia.
+I couldn’t try in Bali but loved to taste for the first time in Kuala Lumpur Malaysia at Kasturi Walk Flea Market.
 It contains dietary fiber, carbohydrates, and vitamins.

 Mango is the seasonal fruit and locally known as Mangga in Bali.
 Mostly available during September.
 There are many varieties of Mango, and some are green and yellow.
 The green colored and bit long size Harum Manis is the sweet one and very tasty.
 The primary nutrients of Mango are vitamin C, potassium, carbohydrates.